Enjoy some photos from the Cowls Photo Album ...

 1887 - Sarah Cowls Jones

-Sarah Cowls, WD’s only child, was born.
+Sarah Cowls was WD’s only child.
 She was a cattle farmer who also bred sheep, pigs, chickens, dogs, and peacocks at the 134 Montague Road farm.
 Sarah grew onions, corn, tobacco, and potatoes and her dairy herd produced 40 gallon metal cans of milk at 134 Montague Road.
 Sarah met husband, Gerald Jones, when he worked for her father’s lumber business while a student at Massachusetts Agricultural College.
 Gerald Jones was an Amherst Selectman and a State Representative.

 Receipt from 1892